EeBe22/amer-rev-hist-references/docs/references-list-unformatted.md

 Legislative Acts_Legal Proceedings-0406-1792

 Mortuary Notice-Boston Weekly Messenger-Jul 01 1824
+* (there are multiple versions of the notice, as printed in at least 4 different newspapers)

 Mortuary Notice-Boston-Columbian Centinel-Jun 23 1824
+* (there are multiple versions of the notice, as printed in at least 4 different newspapers)

 Mortuary Notice-Boston-Independent Chronicle and Boston Patriot-June 23 1824

 Mortuary Notice-Hartford Ct, Connecticut Courant-June 22 1824
+* (there are multiple versions of the notice, as printed in at least 4 different newspapers)

 Norwich, May 2-(Death of Timothy Mixs son on prison ship-1782)